 Amazingly, out of the original twelve apostles there were three sets of brothers.
 They were Peter and Andrew, James and John (the sons of Zebedee) and James the son of Alphaeus, Judas brother of James (also called Lebbaeus or Thaddaeus) and Simon the Canaanite (Simon the Zealot).
 This means that seven out of the twelve disciples had a close relative who was ALSO a close follower of God!

 Several of the apostles were known to live in or very near Capernaum.
 Jesus moved from Nazareth to the city when he began his public ministry (Matthew 4:13 - 16).
 The disciples who lived near each other were were James, John, Matthew, Andrew, Peter and Philip.

-It is also interesting to note that in the New Testament there are four separate lists of Jesus' original twelve disciples.
+It is also interesting to note that in the New Testament there are four separate lists of Jesus' first twelve disciples.
 Three of these lists are found in the Gospels (Matthew 10:1 - 4, Mark 3:13 - 18, Luke 6:12 - 16) while the fourth list (which excludes Judas Iscariot) is found in the book of Acts (Acts 1:12 - 13).